 Pressure switches are commonly used in a wide variety of industrial and commercial applications.
 To meet the varying demands of these applications, numerous pressure switch designs are available.
 The key to selecting the best pressure switch for your application is understanding the differences in pressure switch designs.
+Read on to learn more about pressure switch basics

 A pressure switch is simply a device capable of detecting a pressure change and, at a predetermined pressure, opening or closing an electrical switch.